marcinZyla13/Project/README.md

-# Tic Tac Toe Python
+# Tic Tac Toe

+## About :
-a game in which two players alternately put Xs and Os in compartments of a figure formed by two vertical lines crossing two horizontal lines and each tries to get a row of three Xs or three Os before the opponent does.
+Game in which two players alternately put Xs and Os in compartments of a figure formed by two vertical lines crossing two horizontal lines and each tries to get a row of three Xs or three Os before the opponent does.
 Two game modes available : player vs. player  and AI vs. player

-Enjoy !!!
+## Technologies :

+Python